RubDev476/starbucks-clone-api/README.md

 ## Project features

-- API with MongoDB, Cloudinary and Express.
+- API with Postgresql(with Supabase), Cloudinary and Express.
 Documented with Swagger
 - Dynamic routes (React router DOM)
 - Responsive Design